 You can write a script and read it from a teleprompter, or you can write out some bullet points and start recording.
 If you don’t have a teleprompter or if you try out the teleprompter and find that it doesn’t work for you, you can record your scripts in chunks by memorizing a small part and recording that part and then memorizing another small part and recording again until the video is done.
 If you want to avoid scripting all together, you can use an interview-style to save money on script writing.
 This might also help you look more authentic on camera.

 Here is the process our Orange County video production company went through for one of our clients, the American Marketing Association of Orange County: The video series was called “The Marketing Minute.”
 When we started talking with the AMAOC about creating a video series, we found that we were not hearing the voice of the marketers inside of companies in their community, so, that became our focus: marketers who were working inside of companies.
 In order for social media to engage your followers, you need to provide value.
 It is really easy as a brand to only post content online that talks about our company and product or, in the AMAOC’s case, their events.
 Here is how and why we created the series.
-(You can follow these steps when creating a video series for your business.)

 If you are going to do weekly or episode video content, the format of the videos needs to have some consistent elements so viewers can recognize it as one of your videos before they even watch them.